Authentication

 Under Authorized redirect URIs, click Add URI.
 Take the URL from the previous step and append the slug /oauth2/google/tokens

 .
-Enter this URL.
+Enter the resulting URL.

 Copy your client ID and client secret.